MonashBioinformaticsPlatform/bio-ansible/README.md

 By default software will be installed under root `/software` directory.

 So far this has only been developed on Ubuntu 14.04 (Trusty)

+The default `root` user on Ubuntu is `ubuntu` all "common" software gets installed as `ubuntu` The other user that gets created is `sw-installer` who instals all of the bioinformatiky tools including linuxbrew and all associated brew packages.

 ## Quick start